Digital Twin Tracking Dataset (DTTD): A New RGB+Depth 3D Dataset for Longer-Range Object Tracking Applications: Experiments

-\textbf{Evaluation on DTTD Dataset.} Quantitative results on the DTTD dataset are shown in Table \ref{tab:eval_dttd}.
-DenseFusion achieves average score of 84.21 ADD-S AUC and 51.45 ADD(S) AUC on all objects.
-DenseFusion with abc loss has better perforance over DenseFusion on most of the objects over ADD(S) metric by an average of 3.1 ADD(S) score improvement.
+\textbf{Baseline Evaluation on DTTD Dataset.} Quantitative results on the DTTD dataset are shown in Table \ref{tab:eval_dttd}.
+DenseFusion achieves average score of 84.21 ADD-S AUC and 51.45 ADD AUC.
+DenseFusion with abc loss has better performance over DenseFusion on most of the objects.
 Some qualitative evaluation results are shown in Figure \ref{fig:visualization}.
-FFB6D achieves average score of 37.4527 ADD-S AUC and 14.3314 ADD(S) AUC on all objects.
-FFB6D without hole filling has average scores of 26.7023 ADD-S AUC and 11.5592 ADD(S) AUC.
+FFB6D achieves average score of 37.4527 ADD-S AUC and 14.3314 ADD AUC.
+FFB6D without hole filling has average scores of 26.7023 ADD-S AUC and 11.5592 ADD AUC.
 Given that we do not apply groundtruth mask to train both methods in FFB6D, we can observe some failure cases in FFB6D's segmentation network as shown in Figure \ref{fig:ffb6d_visualization}.
 We suspect that FFB6D may have performed incorrect key-point matching due to the complex background in scenes.
 Also, we observe that dark lighting conditions can make the FFB6D segmentation network harder to learn the detection of objects in a longer range.

-\textbf{Effect of abc loss on DenseFusion.} As shown in Table \ref{tab:eval_dttd}, DenseFusion with abc loss trained on DTTD dataset outperforms DenseFusion without abc loss by 3.0\% of ADD(S) improvements.
+\textbf{Effect of abc loss on DenseFusion.} As shown in Table \ref{tab:eval_dttd}, DenseFusion with abc loss trained on DTTD dataset outperforms DenseFusion without abc loss by 3.0\% of ADD improvements.
 From an optimization standpoint, the difference in abc loss and RT regression loss is the difference in L1-norm and L2-norm.
 Numerically, L2-norm squares value of difference in distance, while L1-norm only takes the absolute value of such.
 L2-norm is more outlier-prone since it increases the cost of outliers exponentially whereas the L1 norm considers them linearly.
-Thus, adding L1 regularization loss during training improves model's robustness towards outlier, which is especially important for the ADD performance in 6-DoF pose estimation task on non-symmetric objects.
+Thus, adding L1 regularization loss during training improves model robustness towards outlier, which is especially important for the ADD performance in 6-DoF pose estimation task on non-symmetric objects.
 Therefore, adding an L1 regularization loss helps jump out of the local minima, especially in non-symmetric objects cases.